J-Litton/Codewars/readme.txt

-These are my solutions to Kata challenges from https://www.codewars.com
+My solutions to Kata challenges from https://www.codewars.com